Director: Professor Linda Krumholz (Black Studies and English)

 History 225, African American History.

-In addition to the core courses and the senior research project, the Black Studies major requires the completion of at least one course in Women's Studies.
-While any Women's Studies course may be used to fulfill this requirement, students ideally should choose a course that includes a discussion of topics about Black women.
+In addition to the core courses and the senior research project, the Black Studies major requires the completion of at least one course in Women's and Gender Studies.
+While any Women's and Gender Studies course may be used to fulfill this requirement, students ideally should choose a course that includes a discussion of topics about Black women.
 Appropriate courses may be selected in consultation with the director of Black Studies.

 Other requirements include the completion of one course in which the primary subject matter is Africa or the Caribbean and Latin America.
 This requirement is designed to encourage students to confront, in a substantial manner, the triangular relationship between the Black experience in Africa, the Caribbean and Latin America, and North America.